ownego/gulp-html-blank-structure/README.md

-# A Blank Html structure for front end developement
+# A Blank Html structure for front end development

 ## Installation
 Just type in command step by step: